 The model comes equipped with 2 kid-friendly power modes that provide proper cleaning solutions for different age groups.
-The brush includes 8 interchangeable customisation stickers that will allow your kid to have a new look as often as he'd like.
+The brush includes 8 interchangeable customisation stickers that will allow your kid to have a new look as often as they'd like.
 The app will be useful in terms of instilling proper oral hygiene.

-The Philips HX6322/04, despite the seemingly immodest price, will definitely prove to be a great investment for those parents that want their kids to develop a healthy brushing routine and would like to provide them with the absolute best that the electric toothbrush market has to offer.
+The Philips HX6322/04, despite the seemingly immodest price, will definitely prove to be a great investment for those parents who want their kids to develop a healthy brushing routine and would like to provide them with the absolute best that the electric toothbrush market has to offer.

-ages 3 and up
+Ages 3 and up